fortinet-ansible-dev/ansible-galaxy-fortimanager-sphinxdoc/docgen/fmgr_dnsfilter_profile.rst

 Synopsis
 --------

-- This module is able to configure a FortiManager device by allowing the user to **[add, get, set, update]** the following FortiManager json-rpc urls.
+- This module is able to configure a FortiManager device.
-- `/pm/config/adom/{adom}/obj/dnsfilter/profile`
-- `/pm/config/global/obj/dnsfilter/profile`
 - Examples include all parameters and values need to be adjusted to data sources before usage.
-- Tested with FortiManager v6.0.0
+- Tested with FortiManager v6.0.0.

 Requirements
 ------------
 The below requirements are needed on the host that executes this module.

-- ansible>=2.10.0
+- ansible>=2.9.0